 In this scenario the user scrubs across chapter breaks, including revisits to previously watched chapters.
-If a user scrubs back across a previously encountered chapter break, the beacon for this previously watched chapter should be fired.
-If an ad is triggered, the beacon should be fired after the ad.
+In addition, with this publisher if a user scrubs back across a previously encountered chapter break then the mid-roll Ad associated with that chapter break is not triggered.
+I.e. the previously watched chapter immediately resumes play.
+Therefore the beacon for this previously watched chapter should NOT be fired.